-Richard Denison, Ph.D., has 29 years of experience in the environmental arena, specializing in policy, hazard and risk assessment and management for industrial chemicals and nanomaterials.
+Richard Denison, Ph.D., has 30 years of experience in the environmental arena, specializing in policy, hazard and risk assessment and management for industrial and consumer chemicals and nanomaterials.

 Richard is a member of the National Academy of Sciences' Standing Committee on Emerging Science for Environmental Health Decisions.
-Until recently, he was on the NAS Board on Environmental Studies and Toxicology.
-He serves on the Green Ribbon Science Panel for California’s Green Chemistry Initiative.
+Until recently, he was on the NAS Board on Environmental Studies and Toxicology and served on the Green Ribbon Science Panel for California’s Green Chemistry Initiative.

 Richard is a frequent contributor to EDF's Chemicals and Nanomaterials blog, where he posts both commentary and detailed analyses of the emerging science and policies affecting chemicals and nanomaterials in the U.S. and internationally.